The author has travelled extensively and writes illustrated articles about his experiences, with advice on must-see sights.

 In addition to car rental, bicycle rental is also provided.
-There is a laundry service, medical centre, and a baby sitting service available, and there is also a fitness centre for keep-fit enthusuasts.
+There is a laundry service, medical centre, and babysitting service available, and there is also a fitness centre for keep-fit enthusiasts.

 And if massage and cosmetic treatments are your thing, the Wellness Centre offers a variety of services to cater for you including a sauna and massaging with heated volcanic stones, facials, pedicures and manicures.

 The Dunas Suites & Villas and its sister resort the Bungalows Dunas Maspalomas, are not luxury hotels.
-There are hotels within the town of Maspalomas which offer a full range of services with rooms of greater comfort and restaurants with finer dining.
-Some who can afford to do so, may prefer such accommodation.
+There are hotels within the town of Maspalomas that offer a full range of services with rooms of greater comfort and restaurants with finer dining.
+Some who can afford to do so may prefer such accommodation.

 This Interactive Map